 Photo: Dimmuborgir rock formations

 This famous Icelandic volcanic formation is located in the region of Lake Myvatn.
-In some lava chambers, it is possible to hold on to more than one person, hence its name as a dark castle (the Icelandic meaning for Dimmuborgir).
+In some lava chambers, it is possible to fit more than one person, explaining why it was named as the dark castle (the Icelandic meaning for Dimmuborgir).